 Offer employee incentives where possible.
 Acknowledge and reward employees who embrace business continuity responsibilities while still handling their regular job requirements.
 For example, if team members spend 10% of their time on business continuity management tasks, consider linking 10% of their bonuses to their key continuity deliverables.
 If you can’t reward your key players financially, the little stuff adds up over time, too.
 For example, you can make it a priority to bring along plenty of treats to exercises or other meetings they attend.

 Continuously demonstrate the value of your business continuity program.
 There aren’t many other programs that analyze all parts of an organisation like business continuity.
 You will hear and see things as part of this program that you can change or improve, not just in terms of business continuity but also your organisations day-to-day processes.

 Ensure everyone involved in your business continuity program—from key stakeholders and executives through employees—understand their business continuity roles and responsibilities.
 Refresh with training and routine reminders.
 Don’t just expect them to intuitively know what you need from them, tell them, and document your expectations.

 We hope you have a wonderful Business Continuity Awareness Week and that these tips play a role in helping you build more awareness this week and for the future.
 If you need more help, or have questions about building a culture that supports operational resilience, reach out to a Castellan advisor today.
 We’re happy to help.

-Build Executive Support for Your Business Continuity Program
+Build The Business Case for Business Continuity Software

 Claire Powles is the Director of Software Services at Castellan.
 She is a specialist in business continuity with over 10 years’ experience in implementing business continuity program across a variety of sectors.
 Claire’s responsibilities include the global delivery of software services and leadership of the teams that are involved with client implementations, training, and technical services.